Your guide to the Dolomites in summer

-Getting to the Dolomites: TUI Lakes & Mountains offers holidays throughout summer to destinations across the Dolomites, departing from a number of UK airports - check out the latest online deals* and start planning 2020 adventures today.
+Getting to the Dolomites: TUI Lakes & Mountains offers holidays throughout summer to destinations across the Dolomites, departing from a number of UK airports; check out the latest online deals*.

 Selva Val Gardena